-Here is how you can reset your router manually, remotely, and some important things you should know about rebooting your router.
+Here is how you can reset your router manually and remotely, plus some important things you should know about rebooting your router.

 Step 1: Physically unplug your router and modem

-While your router may have an onboard option called Reset or Restart, you should be careful about using these, since they may initiate a factory reboot and erase all your current settings.
-Instead, simply unplug your router and modem (you may have a combined unit, in which case just unplug that) from everything they are attached to (including each other and their power sources).
+While your router may have an onboard option called Reset or Restart, you should be careful about using these since they may initiate a factory reboot and erase all your current settings.
+Instead, unplug your router and modem (you may have a combined unit, in which case unplug that) from everything they are attached to (including each other and their power sources).